texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Driving While Intoxicated (DWI); by section § 49.04 of the Texas Penal Code, the offense is a Class B misdemeanor on the first offense.
 On the second conviction, the offense becomes a Class A misdemeanor

-• Possession of alcohol in a motor vehicle according to section § 49.031 of the Texas Penal Code; this constitutes a Class C misdemeanor
+• Possession of alcohol in a motor vehicle according to section § 49.031 of the Texas Penal Code; constitutes a Class C misdemeanor

 • Driving under the influence by a minor under section § 106.041 of the Texas Alcoholic Beverage Code; the violation is a Class C misdemeanor but becomes a Class B misdemeanor if the minor is above 17 years and has been convicted twice.